dongqianwei/notes/presto_queryexecution.md

 stateMachine.setUpdateType(task.getName());
 return new DataDefinitionExecution<>(task, statement, transactionManager, metadata, accessControl, stateMachine, parameters);
 ```
-and the DataDefinationTask is fetched and wrapped in DataDefinitionExecution and returned, and the task will run when Execution is started.
+and the `DataDefinationTask` is fetched and wrapped in `DataDefinitionExecution` and returned, and the task will run when `DataDefinitionExecution` is started.

-and If Statement is of other types, `SqlQueryExecutionFactory` is returned and it will create `SqlQueryExecution`,
+and if Statement is of other types, `SqlQueryExecutionFactory` is returned and it will create `SqlQueryExecution`,
 when this Execution start, the Query is analysed and create Plan and so on.
+It will be analysed in other articles.